theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## ISO 31000 #card
 defines risk over all of the below sets international standards for risk management
 ## MTBF #card
-Mean time between failure
+Mean time between failure is the average time expected between outages
 ## RTO #card
-Recovery time objectives
+Recovery time objectives  define the minimum objectives  required to get up and running to particular service leverl
 ## MTTR #card
-Mean time to restore
+Mean time to repair is the time required to repair a product or system after failure
 ## MTTF
 mean time to failure
 ## EAP-TLS